 Open the Dashboard

 Log in at app.apexverify.com.
-The dashboard is your control center for API keys, batches, credit usage, and settings.
+The dashboard is your control center for API keys, uploads, credit usage, and settings.

 3